The magic of catamaran cruises in Mauritius …

 The ‘chef’ will prepare a tasty barbecue lunch on your way to Ile aux Cerfs.
 You might even see some dolphins!

 You’ll have plenty time at Ile aux Cerfs for swimming or maybe join a water sport activity.
-Ile aux Cerfs is the most popular island in Mauritius.
+Ile aux Cerfs is a popular island in Mauritius.

 Ile aux Cerfs beaches